');

 About Creston, WA

-Creston is a small community in Washington with a population of 196 residents.
-The median household income is $53,516 per year, which is near the national average.
-The median age in Creston is 62.8 years.
+Creston is a small community located in Washington with a population of 196 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,516 per year, which is 29% below the national median of $75,149.
+The median age of 62.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Creston Ranks in Washington